 There’s nothing more naturally beautiful than sunlight.
 So don’t forget to create a space in your home that will be sun-lit and warm.
 Generally, your home should always be well-lit, so in order to make that happen, you should opt for light colors.
 Your walls should be painted in nude and neutral tones, as light colors reflect light, while darker tones absorb it.
 Similarly, lighter colors work great for your furniture.
 If you do want to experiment with brighter colors, they shouldn’t take center stage in your house.
 Instead, save the brighter shades to accentuate certain angles and furniture.
 To let the most light in, choose light and airy curtains that will ensure your home is well-lit during the daytime.

-Birds are inseparable part of nature.
+Birds are an inseparable part of nature.
 They have a calming effect, especially when we hear them singing from a nearby tree.
-If you’re unsure how to transform your home, bird-themed decor is a great choice.
+If you’re unsure how to transform your home, the bird-themed decor is a great choice.
 Opt for bird-inspired wallpapers, bed covers, or tablecloths.

 Don’t forget bricks and stones